 Broad Spectrum Extract

-An extract that has gone through a similar amount of processing as an isolate for purity, but that still contains a variety of cannabinoids and terpenes.
+An extract that still contains a variety of cannabinoids and terpenes, but does not contain Delta-9 THC.
 More Information

 The most common non-psychoactive cannabinoid found in the cannabis plant.
 Most hemp strains are low in THC but high in CBD.
 The FDA has approved one medication containing CBD, Epidiolex®, for treatment of certain types of epilepsy, though many people use it for pain management and anxiety.
 More Information

 A non-psychoactive cannabinoid found in small amounts in the cannabis plant.
 Emerging scientific data about CBG indicates its potential effectiveness as an anti-bacterial agent, vasodilator, appetite stimulant, and even a cancer treatment.
 Cannabigerolic Acid (CBGA) forms the precursor to the other main cannabinoids, THC, CBD, and cannabichromenic acid (CBCA).
 More Information